Equatorial Guinea

 General information

-Do not travel to the northern part of the country, near the border with Cameroon, where armed groups and criminal gangs operate.
+When traveling in mainland Equatorial Guinea, particular attention to your own safety is required.
+Do not travel to the north of the country, near the border with Cameroon, where armed groups and criminal gangs operate.

-The political situation in the country is calm, but you should keep in mind that during certain events (such as spontaneous demonstrations) there may be an increased presence of police, military and security forces on the streets, which is not always announced in advance.
-If you do not present your personal documents upon request, you may be arrested.
+The political situation in the country is calm, but you should bear in mind that certain events (such as spontaneous demonstrations) may involve an increased presence of police, military and security forces on the streets, which is not always announced in advance.
+If you do not produce your identity documents when requested, you may be arrested.

-The threat of terrorism is not high, but the growing global threat of terrorist acts, which are often directed against foreigners, should be taken into account.
+The risk of terrorism is not high, but the growing global threat of terrorist acts, often targeting foreigners, should be taken into account.

-The criminality level in Equatorial Guinea is not high compared to neighbouring countries.
+The level of crime in Equatorial Guinea is not high compared to neighbouring countries.

-However, there have been reports of isolated attacks on collectively hired taxis.
-It is advisable not to hire taxis with strangers, especially at night.
+However, there have been isolated reports of collectively hired taxis being attacked for the purpose of robbery.
+It is advisable not to hire taxis together with strangers, especially at night.

-In Equatorial Guinea, you can import or export up to $ 4,000 or local currency equivalent which should be declared.
+In Equatorial Guinea, you can import or export up to USD 4,000 or the equivalent in local currency, which must be declared.

 The import of alcohol is prohibited.

-The roads in the capital Malabo are paved, but the road network in the province is not well maintained.
+Roads in the capital Malabo are paved, but the road network in the countryside is not well maintained.

-In many places there are checkpoints where you are required to present ID documents upon request and to explain the reason for your stay in this area.
-If you do not follow the rules, you may be detained.
+In many places there are checkpoints at which you are required to produce your identity documents on request and to explain your reason for being in the area.
+Failure to follow the rules may result in detention.

-Travel outside the capital Malabo requires a permit from the Ministry of Foreign Affairs.
+For travel outside the capital city of Malabo, permission is required from the Ministry of Foreign Affairs.

-Authorities often close borders.
-Find out about the current situation before traveling by car.
+The authorities often close the borders.
+Inform yourself about the current situation before travelling by car.

 Travel papers and visas

-Bulgarian citizens traveling to Equatorial Guinea (holders of ordinary, official and diplomatic passports) need a visa, which they can obtain at the Embassy of Equatorial Guinea in Moscow.
-Holders of diplomatic passports can obtain a visa at any Embassy of Equatorial Guinea.
+Bulgarian citizens traveling to Equatorial Guinea (holders of regular, official and diplomatic passports) need a visa, which can be obtained at the Embassy of Equatorial Guinea in Moscow.
+Diplomatic passport holders can obtain a visa at any embassy of Equatorial Guinea.

 Competitive service